ViSilver/visilver.github.io/docs/cucumber-spring-junit5.md

 Starting from Cucumber 7, this annotation is deprecated in favour of *JUnit Platform Suite*.

 ## Test Runner Configuration
+The suite configuration consists of two parts: Cucumber Spring context configuration and the Cucumber test runner configuration.
 The test runner is configured using *JUnit Platform Suite*

 ```java